benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 properties.
 This is needed to allow future extensions of the format without breaking existing clients.

-# Config retrieval for mail clients
+# Config retrieval by mail clients

 The mail client application, when it needs the configuration for a given email address, will perform several steps to retrieve the configuration from various